Nit Pickers Guide to the Galaxy

 Diners, Drive-Ins and Dives is arguably more about eating than cooking, but Pollan unfairly minimizes the time spent in the kitchen, talking about why this particular dish is worthy of attention, and many of the recipes for dishes prepared on 3D are available on the Food Network’s website — that’s where I got my vanilla gelato recipe.

 He does this cherry picking in order to set up the idea that we are becoming disconnected from food preparation, and that this disconnect is the source of our less than healthy diet, and ultimately the obesity epidemic.
-He end with the suggestion that the ultimate solution is to cook.
+He ends with the suggestion that the ultimate solution is to cook.
 His logic is flawed in a number of ways, and his solution simplistic.

 He shifts from a praising Julia and dissing Emeril, to noting that we spend less time in food preparation, on average, today than we did 40 years ago, and concludes that this is because we are now microwaving pizza instead of making homemade soup.
 He fails to make any real connection between this and the Food Network, however.
 He presents no evidence that those who are watching the Food Network are the ones microwaving pizza instead of cooking.
 I have no evidence to the contrary either, but anecdotally, those friends of mine who watch the Food Network also cook.
 We may still spend less time in food prep than 40 years ago, having pre-chopped onions, celery, and peppers is a time saver that does not reduce the nutritional value of what I cook.